ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 Distractibility when trying to start

-Feeling mentally “unstimulated” by the task
+Feeling mentally “unstimulated”

 Last-minute bursts of productivity

-Completing work, often right at the deadline
+Completing work right before the deadline

 Anxiety avoidance often looks like:

-Overthinking or catastrophizing about the task
+Overthinking or catastrophizing

 Feeling mentally “stuck” rather than distracted

-Anxiety increasing as the deadline approaches
+Anxiety increasing as deadline approaches

 Sometimes not completing the task at all